mituttta051/Digest-Telegram-Bot/README.md

-During the Software Project course in Innopolis University [Team 49](#team-49) has collaborated with customer Gleb Shamilov to create a Digest Telegram Bot that generates digests of channel posts using LLM.
+During the Software Project course in Innopolis University [Team 49](#team-49) has collaborated with customer Gleb Shalimov to create a Digest Telegram Bot that generates digests of channel posts using LLM.

 Key features 🌟:
 * Digest period (week, 2 weeks, month, custom)